nebula-plugins/gradle-netflixoss-project-plugin/README.md

 * major - If last tag was v1.2.3 the release would go to v2.0.0
 * minor - If last tag was v1.2.3 the release would go to v1.3.0, this is the default
 * patch - If last tag was v1.2.3 the release would go to v1.2.4

+### Properties to disable branch checking for travisci releases off existing tags

+-Prelease.travisci - takes a boolean, true disables the prepare checks and release tagging, false(the default) leaves the normal checks in place.